SUMMARY AND RESOURCES:

 What testing options are currently available in Ketchikan?

-- This site offers nasal swab PCR test, and there is no fee.
+This site offers nasal swab PCR test.
 With a voucher, travelers can return to the Ketchikan Airport for the follow-up test or contact another health care provider in Ketchikan to see if the provider will accept the voucher.
-Follow-up voucher testing (bring the voucher) at the airport does not require an appointment; an individual can simply show up Monday through Sunday during the following times:
+Follow-up voucher testing (bring the voucher) at the airport does not require an appointment.
+Airport testing hours are generally 8am to 8pm daily.

-Testing is also available from local health care providers such as Creekside Clinic, Peace Health Medical Center, KIC, Ketchikan Public Health, Legacy, Northway Family Healthcare, and Polaris Health Group.
+Testing is also available from local health care providers such as Creekside Clinic and Peace Health Medical Center.

 What criteria does a person doing contract tracing use to determine if someone has been in close contact with a person who has tested positive for the virus?

-(July 2020) If you’ve been identified as a "close contact" of an infected person, you will receive a call from a public health nurse.
-"Close contact" is defined as having been within 6 feet of an infected individual for 10-15 minutes or longer, or if you’ve been coughed or sneezed on by that person.
+If you’ve been identified as a "close contact" of an infected person, you will receive a call from a public health nurse, or the infected person.
+"Close contact" is defined as having been within 6 feet of an infected individual for 10-15 minutes or longer during the two days before their symptoms started, or before they were tested), or if you’ve been coughed or sneezed on by that person.

-If you feel you have been exposed and haven’t received a call, consider taking the following measures:
+If you are not fully vaccinated and think you have been exposed and have not received a call, consider taking the following measures:

 - Hunker down if you are able to do so